Jennifer Gambatese: Personal life

 She married Curtis Cregan, who was a member of a children’s television show Hi-5 and also a Broadway performer.
 They wed in June 2007.
 In January 2009, it was announced that she and her husband were expecting their first child together in May 2009.
 On May 12, 2009, they welcomed a daughter, Josephine.
 She likes to keep active by practicing yoga and bike riding as well as playing on the field as second base with her Broadway Show League.

 When she is not in Manhattan she likes to spend time with her family in their home in the Catskill Mountains.

-She is good friends with actress/singer Shoshana Bean.